94v1c8/LoganDark--install-wsl/README.md

     git clone https://git.ameliorated.info/LoganDark/install-wsl.git

-To a script in CMD or Powershell, enter the path of the script and press return:
+To run a script in CMD or Powershell, enter the path of the script and press return:

     C:\Users\user> "Downloads\install-wsl\install-wsl.bat"